ahmed0omar/OnlineShoppingDemo/README.md

 # Online Shopping Demo

-It is a django apis for some of Online Shopping web app that's handle (users, products, carts, and orders).
+It is a django apis for some of Online Shopping web apis that's handle (users, products, carts, and orders).
 I is made with `django rest framework3.11.2` , `django 4.1.1` web framework and `JWt` using python 3.8.

 ## How to install it?